 Local Protocol and Courtesy Visits

-Determine on arrival the hierarchy of the organization where you will work (e.g. NGO, hospital, clinic) and pay a courtesy visit to the director, supervisor, or department head to announce your arrival, describe your intentions, and ask if any special procedures need to be followed (e.g. credentialing for clinical care, registration of licensure, etc.).
+Pay attention to the hierarchy of the organization, pay courtesy visits to the director, supervisor, or department head convey greetings, describe your intentions, and ask if any special procedures need to be followed (e.g. credentialing for clinical care, registration of licensure, etc.).

 Living with a Host Family